-The Navstar Global Positioning System, hereafter referred to as GPS, is a space-based radionavigation system owned by the United States Government (USG) and operated by the United States Air Force (USAF).
-GPS has provided positioning, navigation, and timing services to military and civilian users on a continuous worldwide basis since first launch in 1978.
+The Navstar Global Positioning System, hereafter referred to as GPS, is a space-based radionavigation system owned by the United States Government (USG) and operated by the United States Space Force (USSF).
+GPS has provided positioning, navigation, and timing services to military and civilian users on a continuous worldwide basis since initial operational capability was declared in 1993.
 An unlimited number of users with a civil or military GPS receiver can determine accurate time and location, in any weather, day or night, anywhere in the world.

-The USAF is responsible for the design, development, procurement, operation, sustainment, and modernization of the system.
+The USSF is responsible for the design, development, procurement, operation, sustainment, and modernization of the system.
 The 2nd Space Operations Squadron (2 SOPS) maintains the health and status of the operational constellation at facilities located at Schriever Air Force Base, Colorado through a network of dedicated ground antennas and monitor stations located worldwide to ensure GPS performance and reliability meet or exceed the needs of both military and civilian users.
-The system is acquired by the Global Positioning Systems Wing (GPSW) at Space and Missile Systems Center, Los Angeles Air Force Base, California.
+The Space and Control Segments are acquired by the Space and Missile Systems Center (SMC) at Los Angeles Air Force Base, California.

 GPS has grown into a global utility whose multi-use services are integral to U.S. and global security, economic growth, transportation safety, and are an essential element of the worldwide economic infrastructure.
 In an effort to ensure beneficial services are available to the greatest number of users without degrading security interests, two GPS services are provided.
 The Precise Positioning Service (PPS) is available primarily to the military of the United States and its allies for users properly equipped with PPS receivers.
 The Standard Positioning Service (SPS), as initially described in the SPS Signal Specification, was originally designed to provide civil users with a less accurate positioning capability than PPS, through a feature known as Selective Availability (SA).
-The USG is committed to maintain the discontinuance of the SA feature to degrade globally the SPS.
-The U.S. President announced in 2007 that Selective Availability will not be built into modernized GPS III satellites.
+The use of SA has been discontinued.

 The SPS Performance Standard serves as a companion document to the PPS Performance Standard for the "dual use" (SPS or PPS) system.
-This update to the SPS Performance Standard (4th Edition) is part of the evolution of the performance standards toward the overall goal of providing users -- civil and military alike -- complete, consistent, and appropriate performance standards for both the SPS SIS and PPS SIS.
+This update to the SPS Performance Standard (5th Edition) is part of the evolution of the performance standards toward the overall goal of providing users -- civil and military alike -- complete, consistent, and appropriate performance standards for both the SPS SIS and PPS SIS.